By Gary W. Gallagher, PhD, University of Virginia; Patrick N. Allitt, PhD, Emory University; Allen C. Guelzo, PhD, Gettysburg College

 Corporations and the New World

-It is now time to say a word about corporations, or, as those in the 1500s called them, joint-stock companies.
+Individuals were not the only financiers of exploration but corporations, or, as those in the 1500s called them, joint-stock companies.
 The problem with any individual investment and enterprise is that while success means that all the profit goes to you, failure means that all the bills go to you, too.
-If you entered into partnership with another entrepreneur, you could increase your financial clout and increase the odds of success, but if you failed, both of you would be equally liable for all of your failed enterprises’ bills, all of which discouraged people from pooling large amounts of their money behind an enterprise, since, if they failed, each of them would become liable for all of the enterprises’ debts.
+If you entered into a partnership with another entrepreneur, you could increase your financial clout and increase the odds of success, but if you failed, both of you would be equally liable for all of your failed enterprises’ bills.
+This discouraged people from pooling large amounts of their money behind an enterprise, since, if they failed, each of them would become liable for all of the enterprises’ debts.

-Without big investment pools, though, it was impossible to finance really large-scale projects like American settlements.
-One solution was to, well, change the rules, which the English obligingly did once the restricted financial rules of the Catholic Church had been pushed aside in England by the new Protestant regime.
+Without big investment pools, it was impossible to finance large-scale projects like American settlements.
+One solution was to change the rules, which the English obligingly did once the restrictive financial rules of the Catholic Church had been pushed aside in England by the new Protestant regime.

 From the 1550s onward, individuals were allowed to create pools of wealth, but their liability was limited only to the extent of their investment; in the event of failure, the failure did not make them liable for all of the debt of the enterprise.
 Of course, this could also mean they could only profit in the same proportion, but it was the limitation of liability that was key to coaxing investors into creating investment pools big enough to finance big-time exploration and settlement.

-No more glossy celebrities like Walter Raleigh.
-Settlement would now be managed by a business-like and faceless corporation.
+Celebrities like Walter Raleigh would no longer headline ventures; settlement of the new world would now be managed by a business-like and faceless corporation.
 As it turned out, however, the Virginia Company did not do much better than Walter Raleigh.
 The company chose as the most promising site for their first settlement the coast of modern-day Maine, which they supposed to have the same climate as England because it was on the same latitude.
 The winter of 1606 showed them just how wrong they were about the weather in Maine, and the settlement folded in 1608.

 Learn more about how the Revolution started well and spiraled downward